chrysaliswoon/catris-game/README.md

 Below is a breakdown and analysis of some of the codes which I have categorised according to the concepts we have covered in class.

 ### Week 1: Conditionals, Booleans, Loop
 A Boolean is a system of logical thought developed by the English mathematician George Boole.
-We will use a number of operators to determine whether a condition is true or false.
+We use a number of operators to determine whether a condition is true or false.

 ![Conditional-main.js file](https://github.com/chrysaliswoon/CatrisProject/blob/main/Notes%20&%20Resources/Conditionals.png?raw=true)

-### Week 1: Arrays & Iteration
+### Week 1: Arrays
+An array is a data structure, and like a number or string, you can assign an array to a variable.
+An array is a list.
+All list items go between square brackets.

-### Week 2: Functions, Scope
+### Week 2: Functions & Scope
+Using functions is another application of DRY.
+Don't Repeat Yourself.
+With a function, you can store code that can be used conveniently as many times as you wish, without having to rewrite the code each time.
+We always use const to declare the functions.
+Functions should only do one thing.

+Scope is the restriction of where in your code your variables can be accessed.
+If you try to access a variable outside of its scope, it will not be defined.
+In general, you want scope to be restricted.
+You only want your variables accessible to specific safe zones.

-### Week 2: Program Design, Objects
+### Week 2: Pseudocode & Objects
+Pseudo code is the process of taking a larger solution and breaking it down into the programmable steps without actually writing any code.

+In JavaScript, objects are what we use to represent key-value pairs.
+Arrays are declared using the square brackets const arr = []; while Objects are declared using the curly braces const obj = {}.
+Objects contain key-value pairs.
+They are are the properties of the object.

-### Week 3: Callbacks, Array Methods
+### Week 3: Callbacks
+A function that takes another function an argument is called a higher order function.
+The function that is being passed in is called a callback.

-### Week 3: Object Methods, Classes
+### Week 3: Object Oriented Programming (OOP) & Classes

-### Week 4: DOM Manipulation
+A class is a blueprint or template for similar objects, and We can add data and functionality to it.
+When creating a class, it's custom to capitalize the first letter of the variable, so we know it's a class.
+This follows customs in other programming languages.

 ### Week 5: Event Bubbling
+When elements are nested within the DOM, the DOM needs a way to decide which elements ought to trigger an event.

 <br>